SusyCatV2/Roblox-Executor-Definitions/README.md

 1) Install VS Code (Of course);
 2) Install the [Luau Language Server](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp) extension;
 3) Download what files you need and paste them into your workspace or in a folder inside the workspace.
 4) Configure your `luau-lsp`.
-Best way to do this is either by using this [starter guide](https://github.com/JohnnyMorganz/luau-lsp/blob/main/editors/README.md) or by opening the settings.json and pasting this in:
+Best way to do this is either by using this [starter guide](https://github.com/JohnnyMorganz/luau-lsp/blob/main/editors/README.md) or by opening the settings.json and pasting the content of [this file](main/settings_addon.json)